ISISComputingGroup/ibex_developers_manual/Handling-Invalid-Values.md

 1. In the NeXus data file, blocks will be logged with their last-known-good-value and the alarm status.
 1. In the IBEX archive, PVs will be logged with their last-known-good-value and the alarm status.

+Applications or scripts which process log & data files are responsible for checking the alarm status of a block or PV and taking appropriate action.

 #### genie_python
 In genie_python, `cget` is used to obtain the value of a block or PV.  `cget` always
 1. returns the value of a block or PV
 1. returns the alarm status of the block or PV
-1. prints a warning message if the alarm status is not `[no-alarm]`.
+1. prints a warning message if there is an alarm on the block or PV.

 It is the responsibility of the script author to check the alarm status and take any subsequent actions required.

 #### Web Dashboard